Andre-sv650/DomiqTcpIpHardwareElements/README.md

 5. STMVL53L0X laser distance sensor.
 6. Interrupt counting with saving the interrupt counter value to EEPROM.
 7. One wire temperature sensor (for example DS1820).
+8. Analog sensor (for example moisture sensor)
-8. RC switch 433Mhz.
+9. RC switch 433Mhz.
 The baumarkt switches can be set directly from domiq base.

 Prepare the sofware: